607mark/minishell/README.md

 ---
 ## **🧩 What Problem Does This Minishell Solve?**
-This minishell reimplements core shell behavior—parsing, tokenization, process forking, I/O redirection, and signal handling—using only low-level C functions.
+This minishell reimplements core shell behavior - parsing, tokenization, process forking, I/O redirection, and signal handling - using only low-level C functions.
 It addresses the challenge of managing child processes, handling edge cases like unclosed quotes or Ctrl+D, and executing built-in commands without relying on standard shell utilities.

 ## **Overview**